Refrigerator: Technology development

 In 1805, American inventor Oliver Evans described a closed vapor-compression refrigeration cycle for the production of ice by ether under vacuum.
 In 1820, the British scientist Michael Faraday liquefied ammonia and other gases by using high pressures and low temperatures, and in 1834, an American expatriate in Great Britain, Jacob Perkins, built the first working vapor-compression refrigeration system.
 It was a closed-cycle device that could operate continuously.
 A similar attempt was made in 1842, by American physician, John Gorrie, who built a working prototype, but it was a commercial failure.
 American engineer Alexander Twining took out a British patent in 1850 for a vapor compression system that used ether.

 The first practical vapor compression refrigeration system was built by James Harrison, a Scotsman.
 His 1856 patent was for a vapor compression system using ether, alcohol or ammonia.
 He built a mechanical ice-making machine in 1851 on the banks of the Barwon River at Rocky Point in Geelong, Victoria, and his first commercial ice-making machine followed in 1854.
 Harrison also introduced commercial vapor-compression refrigeration to breweries and meat packing houses, and by 1861, a dozen of his systems were in operation.

 The first gas absorption refrigeration system (compressor-less and powered by a heat-source) was developed by Edward Toussaint of France in 1859 and patented in 1860.
 It used gaseous ammonia dissolved in water ("aqua ammonia").

-Carl von Linde, an engineering professor at the Technological University Munich in Germany, patented an improved method of liquefying gases in 1876, creating the first reliable and efficient compressed-ammonia refrigerator.
+Carl von Linde, an engineering professor at the Technical University of Munich in Germany, patented an improved method of liquefying gases in 1876, creating the first reliable and efficient compressed-ammonia refrigerator.
 His new process made possible the use of gases such as ammonia (NH_{3}), sulfur dioxide (SO_{2}) and methyl chloride (CH_{3}Cl) as refrigerants, which were widely used for that purpose until the late 1920s despite safety concerns.
 In 1895 he discovered the refrigeration cycle.